 2. Belle Starr, born in 1993, daughter of The Old Mare and Hercules.
 Belle Starr was last seen early 2017.
 I usually saw her up Sykes in the early spring.

-3. Baja, Missing.
+3. Baja, Reappeared!!
+Finally showed himself after missing since last fall on May 31, 2018!!
 Born in 1996, son of Tonapah and Looking Glass.
 Baja was last seen earlier this fall.
 London was seen with Bacardi and Quahneah in September.
 With Washakie’s health declining, the fate of their foal Renegade was in jeopardy.
 It is assumed that Washakie died and Baja and Renegade remained with her.
 Somehow Renegade found his way to his sister’s who were with London.
 Renegade was removed (see his post listed below).

 Baja and Washakie were together for 14 years, I have a very strong feeling that Baja just simply gave up after Washakie died.
 He may reappear, and I hope he does.